Law Schools Global League

 The Law Schools Global League or LSGL was instituted in 2012 by a selected number of globally leading law schools.

 It has the primary aim of globally promoting and fostering scholastic research on law and legal education as well as encouraging collaboration among its members in the debate on issues impacting global law or legal practice.

 Members

-LSGL is composed of 34 research universities sharing a common vision and at the same time committed to education and research on global law and legal practice, namely:
+LSGL is composed of 32 research universities from 24 different countries and 5 continents, sharing a common vision and at the same time committed to education and research on global law and legal practice, namely: